dell/terraform-provider-ome/docs/data-sources/firmware_catalog.md

 ### Optional

-- `names` (List of String) A list of catalog names which can filter the datasource, if blank will return all catalogs.
+- `names` (Set of String) A list of catalog names which can filter the datasource

 ### Read-Only